-VAST is the root node for a VAST-compliant ad response.
+VAST is the root node for a VAST-compliant ad response and is used to declare the VAST response as described in section 3.1.

 Required Yes

 Parent None (root)

 Bounded 1

 Sub-elements Error Ad

 Attributes Description

-version A number to indicate the VAST version being used
+version A float number (number with decimal) to indicate the VAST version being used.